Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-form.md

 The Script API is currently in active development, and breaking changes are frequent.
 This page assumes the format of Minecraft beta 1.19.60.26
 :::

-Minecraft 1.18.30 released new wonderful module, `mojang-minecraft-ui` (now `@minecraft/server-ui`).
+Minecraft 1.18.30 released new wonderful module, `@minecraft/server-ui` (formerly named `mojang-minecraft-ui`).
 With that module, we can create a form ui without the need for JSON UI-wrangling.

 ## Setup
 Same with another modules, you need to add the dependency into your `manifest.json`